jank-lang/clojure.core-test/README.md

 Check out the latest progress and the steps for helping out here: https://github.com/jank-lang/clojure.core-test/issues/1

 ## Running the tests

+Note: You can also run tests with Babashka tasks.
+See below.

 For a one-off run, you can use the following:

 ```bash